s0rg/crawley/README.md

 possible flags with default values:

+-all
+    scan all known sources (js/css/...)
 -brute
     scan html comments
 -cookie value
-    extra cookies for request, can be used multiple times, accept files with '@'-prefix -delay duration
+    extra cookies for request, can be used multiple times, accept files with '@'-prefix -css
+    scan css for urls
+-delay duration
     per-request delay (0 - disable) (default 150ms)
 -depth int
-    scan depth (-1 - unlimited)
+    scan depth (set -1 for unlimited)
 -dirs string
     policy for non-resource urls: show / hide / only (default "show") -header value
     extra headers for request, can be used multiple times, accept files with '@'-prefix -headless
     disable pre-flight HEAD requests
--help
-    this flags (and their defaults) description -ignore value
+-ignore value
     patterns (in urls) to be ignored in crawl process -js
-    scan js files for endpoints
+    scan js code for endpoints
 -proxy-auth string
     credentials for proxy: user:password
 -robots string